tonethar/IGME-235-Shared/tutorial/HW-php-form.md

-## VIII. <a id="section8">Homework
+# Homework - PHP: Mail Form addition

+## To Do:
-- duplicate the contents of *php-mail-3.php* and name it **php-4-HW.php**
+1. duplicate the contents of *php-mail-3.php* and name it **php-4-HW.php**
-- add another field to the form:
+2. add another field to the form:
     - it could be another text field for last name, ZIP code, or other information for example
     - or you could use another type of form element like a check box or radio button or a password field, that is up to you:
         - https://www.w3schools.com/html/html_form_elements.asp
         - https://www.w3schools.com/html/html_form_input_types.asp
-- be sure that the contents of the new form field are incorporated into the email, and on the bottom of the page after the submit button is clicked!
+3. be sure that the contents of the new form field are incorporated into the email, and on the bottom of the page after the submit button is clicked!
-- see the mycourses dropbox for due date
+4. see the mycourses dropbox for due date

 ### Examples of completed homework